+A C-Suite leader, vested in purposeful work that provides innovative approaches to business and partnership development.
 When she’s not rock-n-rolling at more than 100 live performances a year, Sonya cultivates relationships and builds strategic partnerships that lead to establishing contracts across North America for Fortune 500 company, W. W. Grainger Inc.

 Growing up a natural-born music advocate with a philanthropist mindset, Sonya has always enjoyed helping others succeed in life, which is how she became a catalyst to become involved with community organizations that focus on taking a grassroots approach to uniting people.

 Recently receiving her third degree in Music Business Law from Berklee, Sonya takes pride in bringing her corporate lens experiences to the music industry.
 She collaborates with artists focused on rethinking approaches and unearthing innovative-offbeat contributed revenue streams for them and their aligned charitable organizations.

 Sonya believes that music is a common thread woven within our communities' fabric that unites us.
 With that in mind, Sonya uses her diverse playlist to transform communities and society as a whole through her participation and contributions with organizations such as; ArtsQuest Foundation Board of Trustees, National Black Musicians Coalition, Musikfest, The Rock and Roll Hall of Fame, VetsAid, and Global Groove for Peace.